 Primary and arterial roadways provide transport support for tens of thousands of trips each day.
 Primary and arterial roads connect diverse origins and destinations that include commercial, retail, industrial, residential, places of worship, recreation, and community facilities.
 The repair of the County's primary and arterial roadway infrastructure is critical to mobility throughout the County.
 In addition, the state of disrepair of the primary and arterial roadway system causes travel delays, increased traffic congestion, and compromises the safety and ease of travel along all primary and arterial roads for drivers, pedestrians, and bicyclists.
 Well maintained road surfaces increase safety and assist in the relief of traffic congestion.
 In FY09, the Department of Transportation instituted a contemporary pavement management system.
 This system provides for systematic physical condition surveys and subsequent ratings of all primary/arterial pavements as well as calculating the rating health of the primary roadway network as a whole.
-Physical condition inspections of the pavement will occur on a two-to-three year cycle.
-The physical condition surveys note the type, level, and extent of primary/arterial pavement ratings, types of repair strategies needed, and associated repair costs, as well as the overall Pavement Condition Index (PCI) of the entire primary/arterial network.
+Physical condition inspections of the pavements will occur on a two-to-three year cycle.
+The physical condition surveys note the type, level, and extent of primary/arterial pavement deterioration combined with average daily traffic and other usage characteristics.
+This information is used to calculate specific pavement ratings, types of repair strategies needed, and associated repair costs, as well as the overall Pavement Condition Index (PCI) of the entire primary/arterial network.
 The system also provides for budget optimization and recommends annual budgets for a systematic approach to maintaining a healthy primary/arterial pavement inventory.